-Performance Management - This year we reviewed and updated the Performance Management Policy to reflect One Plan - Shared Values' aim to create a culture of accountability where trust will flourish and thrive.
+Performance Management - This year we continue to embed the Performance Management Policy to reflect One Plan - Shared Values' aim to create a culture of accountability where trust will flourish and thrive.
 We developed the policy with an EDI lens, highlighting the requirement for all staff to equally demonstrate and role model behaviours that support our Values-Based Leadership Competencies, underpinned by Feminist Leadership Principle.
 The policy provides a framework where all staff have the clarity, certainty and confidence to succeed, are given equitable recognition of achievements, strengths and contributions and individual needs and circumstances are discussed with respect with employee wellbeing in mind.
 The policy emphasises that Performance Management forms the foundation for Talent Management and through Performance and Talent reviews we validate manager evaluations for the annual pay review and to enable us to carry out a diversity analysis of all successors and staff in talent pools which includes reporting on gender balance and trends.

-Learning and Development Policy and Procedures - This year we have developed and launched a new policy and procedures with an EDI lens and states that PII promotes and nurtures an enabling environment and a culture wherein individual staff in all their diversity take ownership of their own learning and career development, with support and coaching from line managers and the organisation.
+Learning and Development Policy and Procedures - This year we continue to embed the policy and procedures with an EDI lens and states that PII promotes and nurtures an enabling environment and a culture wherein individual staff in all their diversity take ownership of their own learning and career development, with support and coaching from line managers and the organisation.
 Defining a framework to access L&D opportunities to achieve fairness, consistency and transparency in decision-making and inclusive and equitable learning opportunities.

-The policy and procedures also includes a section about Inclusion and Reasonable Adjustments, guided by our Anti-racism and Equity vision and principles.
-L&D opportunities will be made accessible to all individuals in all their diversity in a safe.
-Respected and inclusive learning environment by providing reasonable adjustments where appropriate for in-house and external learning opportunities and all staff are valued.
-PII will address barriers to learning like the use of technology and will offer alternative approaches to staff.
+L&D opportunities will be made accessible to all individuals in all their diversity.
+Creating a safe, respectful and inclusive learning environment by providing reasonable adjustments where appropriate for in-house and external learning opportunities and all staff are valued.
+PII will address barriers to learning such as the use of technology and will offer alternative approaches to staff.